derive()

 =A4.derive@i(SCORE:score_not_null)

-Won’t genearate the corresponding record if a SCORE value is null
+Attach a computation to channel A3, which won’t genearate the corresponding record if a SCORE value is null.

 8